google/talkback/README.md

 # Introduction

-This repository contains source code for Google's TalkBack, which is a screen reader for blind and visually-impaired users of Android.
+This repository contains **forked** source code for Google's TalkBack, which is a screen reader for blind and visually-impaired users of Android.
 For usage instructions, see
 [TalkBack User Guide](https://support.google.com/accessibility/android/answer/6283677?hl=en).